OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

 that connection.

 Clicking in the matrix on a connection or diagonal, lets you pin connection arrows so that they don't disappear when you hover away from the cell.
-You can clear these connections arrows by using the Clear Arrows and Connections button |hide_conn_arrows| in the toolbar.
+You can clear these connections arrows by using the `Hide all connection arrow button` |hide_conn_arrows| in the toolbar.

 Solver Structure
 ----------------